My belief is “a problem is never as permanent as the solution!"

 How much does state funded Family Dispute Resolution (FDR) with Timothy cost?

-From the 1st July 2025, the Ministry of Justice has made state funded FDR free for all participants.
+From the 1st July 2025, the Ministry of Justice has made state funded FDR free for all participants, please contact Fair Way for this service, defies them you would like Timothy to be your Family Law Mediator (FDR Provider).

 If Timothy has been appointed as the Voice of Child Expert/Child Consultant/Child Inclusion Specalist (CIS)